Saidou25/Weather-Dashboard/README.md

 WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
 WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city```
+THEN I am again presented with current and future conditions for that city`

 ## Resources

 This project was created using [Openweathermap](https://openweathermap.org/api).

 ## Visuals

 A view of the in use app:

 ![Website Sample](./assets/images/screenshot.png)

+## Questions

+For questions, comments and concerns please contact [Sy25](https://github.com/Saidou25).